ResearchObject/ro-crate/docs/profiles.md

 [RELIANCE RO-Crates](https://reliance-eosc.github.io/reliance-ro-crate/) are a specialization of RO-Crate for packaging **data cubes** enabling access earth observation data, along with all the necessary and other related artifacts like documentation, images, related infrastructures, etc.

-The [RELIANCE project](https://reliance-project.eu/) uses RELIANCE RO-Crates as an exchange format to package data cubes in Earth Science.
+The [RELIANCE project](https://reliance-project.eu/) uses RELIANCE RO-Crates as an exchange format to package data cubes in Earth Science, used as import/export by the [ROHub](in-use/rohub.md) portal.

+See [RELIANCE deliverable D5.1 RO Model Adapted to EOSC](https://doi.org/10.5281/zenodo.4913285) for further details.

 ## Paradisec profile